Soft-AI-for-Health/soft-ibm-samsung-challenge/README.md

 - Mental self-improvement – This focuses of elements such as positive affirmations, breathing techniques, meditation techniques and audio relaxation.

--Cognitive Behavioural Therapy – AI based feature that allows the user to have an interaction with AI based ‘therapist’ to help user undergo cognitive behavioural therapy.
+- Cognitive Behavioural Therapy – AI based feature that allows the user to have an interaction with AI based ‘therapist’ to help user undergo cognitive behavioural therapy.

 Cognitive behavioural therapy (CBT) is a form of psychological treatment that has been